 If you're writing a sports story, there have to be as many moments of near failure, or actual failure, as there are of success.

-If you're writing a coming of age story, then you need to include moments where the growing maturity of the character is put into conflict with its opposite, naïveté.
+If you're writing a coming-of-age story, then you need to include moments where the growing maturity of the character is put into conflict with its opposite, immaturity.

-And finally if you're writing a temptation or morality story, then you need moments of temptation, where the character genuinely considers whether to take actions they know are wrong because of how it might benefit them or solve a greater problem.
+And finally, if you're writing a temptation or morality story, then you need moments of temptation—where the character genuinely considers if they should take actions they know are wrong because of how it could benefit them or solve a greater problem.

 So how about you?
 What type of story are you trying to tell?
 Let us know in the comments.